 Verify, by sampling, that the licensee has evaluated all repair and replacement actions in accordance with 10 CFR 50.59 to ensure that a license amendment is not required.

 02.06 Records.
-Verify that provisions for the maintenance and retention of records, including inspection, examination, test reports, repair and replacement, QA, and NDE records have been established in the PSI/ISI program.
+Verify that provisions for the maintenance and retention of records, including inspection, examination, test reports, repair and replacement, QA, and nondestructive examination (NDE) records have been established in the PSI/ISI program.

-Guidance: As required by ASME Code, Section III or XI, the licensee prepares records of .
+Guidance: As required by ASME Code, Section III or XI, the licensee prepares records of ISI.
 The FSAR, the PSI/ISI program, or site procedures should specify record retention periods, and ASME NQA-1 and RG 1.28 provide guidance on retention periods and design features for a permanent record storage facility.
 It is not necessary that all PSI and ISI records be stored onsite.
 Special concern should be given to the acquisition and proper storage of PSI records for the PSI performed by the component manufacturer.

 02.07 Qualification of Personnel.
 Verify that the PSI/ISI program, and applicable site procedures, specify personnel qualification requirements that are consistent with the ASME Code, and other applicable documents.

-Guidance: Per ASME Section XI, personnel performing shall be qualified and certified using a written practice in accordance with ANSI/ASNT CP-189, as amended by the requirements of IWA-2300.
+Guidance: Per ASME Section XI, personnel performing NDE shall be qualified and certified using a written practice in accordance with ANSI/ASNT CP-189, as amended by the requirements of IWA-2300.
 Other certifications (i.e., SNT-TC-1a, ANS45.2.6, etc.) are valid until recertification is required.
 Outside agencies, as defined in ASME Section XI, Appendix VII, may be used to qualify NDE personnel; however, the certification of Levels I, II, and III personnel is the sole responsibility of their employer.

 The inspector should review the written practice of each organization (i.e. licensee, vendor, and/or subcontractors) that certifies personnel performing NDE as part of the PSI/ISI program.
 When more than one organization is involved, the inspectors should verify the responsibilities, interfaces, and authority of each organization to ensure that the appropriate documents are reviewed.